 For example, one survivor shared how after coming home from surgery, she found a bunch of dead roses on her front porch, though they had been left by a kind-hearted person who just didn’t realize that by the time she got home, they would be nothing but dead stems and flower petals.
 Needless to say, it wasn’t a welcome gift.
 Some people also become highly sensitive to plant molds and bacteria during treatment, so it’s best to really just avoid them altogether.

-Planting Flowers As A Gift For Cancer Patients
+Plant Perennials As A Gift For Cancer Patients *

 For the same cost as cut flowers, you can plant wonderful perennials to put in their flower beds.
 These re-bloom yearly.
 While you’re at it, do some yard work without being asked to and for heaven’s sake, pull some of those weeds.
 That way, your kindness will be remembered for years to come, every time those flowers bloom.